anamikajha/DataAnalysisUsingPython/MidTerm/readme.md

 ## Conclusion:
 - From the above plots we see that there are few users who are pretty active and comments on multiple articles.
 - When getting the count of the location we see that most of our readers are from New York and the website is popular there.
+- On extracting the keywords from URL, we see that most of the URLs are about politics.
+Hence in 2006 politics is the most talked about topic.